garrandall/popular-music-data/tracks/your-mama-don-t-dance-poison.md

-Yeah, I pulled into a drive-in and found a place to park We hopped into the back seat where it's always nice and dark I'm just about to move, thinking "Hmm, Bret, this is a breeze!"
+Yeah, I pulled into a drive-in and found a place to park We hopped into the back seat where it's always nice and dark I'm just about to move, thinking "Hm, Bret, this is a breeze!"
 Then there was a light in my eye and a guy says: "Outta the car, longhair!"
 Oo-wee
 You're coming with me